Sandro Marcos: Second term and House Majority Leader (since 2025)

 Leading up to the convention of the 20th Congress, his colleagues were in talks to elect him House majority leader, a move that would received from the Lakas–CMD, the dominant majority party at the time.
 On July 28, 2025, Marcos was elected unopposed to the role, becoming among its youngest holders.

+In November 2025, former House of Representatives appropriations chair Zaldy Co alleged that Sandro Marcos made insertions worth ₱9.636 billion in the 2023 national budget, ₱20.174 billion in the 2024 budget, and ₱21.127 billion in the 2025 budget.
+Co alleged that Sandro Marcos threatened to remove him from his post when Co could not accommodate Sandro Marco's alleged request for an ₱8-billion insertion in the budget.
+Co also linked Sandro Marcos's father, President Bongbong Marcos, and uncle, former House Speaker Martin Romualdez to alleged corruption related to the flood control scandal.

+House Deputy Minority Leader Antonio Tinio (ACT party-list), House Assistant Minority Leader Renee Co (Kabataan party-list), and Gabriela party-list Representative Sarah Elago filed House Resolution 515 calling for a legislative probe on Marcos, former Executive Secretary Lucas Bersamin, and other officials with alleged links to the flood control corruption controversy.
+The Ombdusman said that it will investigate Sandro Marcos and Romualdez in relation to pork barrel funds they got from the national budget.

+After impeachment complaints were filed against President Marcos in January 2026, Sandro said he would inhibit from related proceedings in the House of Representatives.

 Personal life

 Marcos is a polo enthusiast.
 In September 2025, it was revealed that he had been in a five-year relationship with actress Alexa Miro, which had been kept private due to him being part of the First Family.